DMartinez2560/dmartinez2560.github.io/index.md

 ![image](assets/images/figures/miou_unsup.jpg)

+## Conclusion
+Object detection and instance segmentation are relevant and interesting problems to solve for autonomous navigation in urban environments.
+By applying supervised and unsupervised learning methods to image data, meaningful conclusions about the vehicles surroundings can be made and subsequently used to inform autonomous driving decisions.
+Our work applied five different learning methods to images from the Cityscapes dataset to test their effectiveness at extracting meaningful information from an urban environment.
+We used... and found that...

 ## References
 1. O. Ronneberger, P. Fischer, and T. Brox, “U-net: Convolutional networks for biomedical image segmentation,” in International Confer-